sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/22_Extending_from_EventEmitter.md

 FIXME: learn how this is done systematically

 Core modules like `fs`, `streams` and `http` also inherit from the `events` module.

+## Alternative to inheritance
+If you don't prefer classes, or inheritance.
+Using a the factory function pattern is just fine.
+Discussed on the previous [page](./21_Events_module.md).